benzino98/plaschema/memory-bank/activeContext.md

 2. **Activity Logging Approach**: Successfully implemented a dedicated service for activity logging with controller-level integration for all main admin actions (create, update, delete).
 Entity-specific log views provide focused audit trails for each module with filtering options by action type and date range.

 3. **Image Processing Approach**: Implemented responsive image processing with Intervention Image to generate multiple sizes for different devices.
 We're creating small (400px), medium (800px), and large (1200px) versions of each uploaded image along with the original for optimal performance across devices.
+Added format-specific optimizations with appropriate compression levels for each image type and size.

 4. **Testing Priority**: Focusing on feature tests for critical admin operations first, then expanding to browser tests.
 Need to add tests for the newly implemented permission system, activity logging functionality, and responsive image handling.

 5. **Caching Implementation**: Implemented file-based caching for frequently accessed data with clear invalidation strategies.
+Added a new middleware for consistent cache headers to improve browser caching.
 We're caching news listings, provider data, and unread message counts with appropriate expiration times.
 Planning to move to Redis in the future for better performance.

 6. **Contact Message Management**: